Tomas-Kaiser/fcc-kubernetes-tutorial/README.md

 `kubectl` is a command line tool which allows you to connect to specific K8S cluster and manage it remotly.
 You can also manage remote k8s clusters.

 ![kubectl schema](./imgs/kubectlSchema.png);

+## Software Required

+- Minikube creates k8s cluster with single node and master node
+  - We need Virtual box or Docker
+- kubectl to connect and manage the cluster through master node